 It wasn’t uncommon, in battle, for fallen soldiers to be buried near where they died.
 Often times there was a very basic wooden marker to acknowledge the resting place and if their name was known, that would be carved into the wood.
 These rudimentary materials don’t usually withstand the test of time, weather and progress and are often lost.
-This lack of permanent fixture left some of the soldiers unnamed during the efforts of the War Department to create cemetery and mark the graves.
+This lack of permanent fixture left some of the soldiers unnamed, making it difficult for the War Department to identify those individuals.

 There were other burial sites throughout the town of Vicksburg prior to the creation of the cemetery.
-To the best of their ability, the U.S. Army attempted to locate these bodies and place them in appropriate cemeteries across the country.
-Most of them, over 50%, remain unknown as record keeping and grave marking were not very exact in those times.
+To the best of their ability, the U.S. Army attempted to locate these bodies and inter them in appropriate cemeteries across the country.
+Most of them, however, remain unknown as record keeping and grave marking were not very exact in those times.
 Some states, like North Carolina’s Salisbury National Cemetery have up to 99% of their soldier grave population as unknown.
-The Vicksburg National Cemetery is no longer open for burial since 1961, unless it was reserved previously and is controlled by the Vicksburg National Military Park.
+The Vicksburg National Cemetery is no longer open for burials since 1961, unless it was reserved previously and is controlled by the Vicksburg National Military Park.

 "About Vicksburg, Mississippi, U.S., Vicksburg National Cemetery, 1866-2010."
 Ancestry.com.
 Accessed September 19, 2017. http://search.ancestry.com/search/db.aspx?dbid=2314.

 "Campaign for Vicksburg."
 National Park Service - Vicksburg National Military Park.
 Last Updated September 20, 2019. https://www.nps.gov/vick/learn/historyculture/campaign-for-vicksburg.htm.